 How to choose a pricing model

-To set a freelance writing rate, you need a pricing model—the method you use to come up with a figure for the client.
+To set a freelance writing rate, you need a pricing model—the method you use to develop a figure for the client.

-The most popular pricing model is per project, with 63% opting for this method when pricing freelance projects.
+The most popular pricing model is a flat fee per project, with 63% opting for this method when pricing freelance projects.
 They give the client a figure based on the project scope, rather than the minor details (like word count or hours of their time).

-However, per word pricing comes in as second most popular.
-Around one in five writers prefer to charge per word; some 11% bill for the hours spent on the project.
+However, per word rates comes in as second most popular.
+Around one in five writers prefer to charge per word; some 11% bill an hourly rate for time spent on the project.
 A very small number by revenue share (1%).

-Charging per project is the most popular option, no matter how many years of experience writers have—though 84% of those charging by the word are in their first year of business.
+Charging a flat rate per project is the most popular option, no matter how many years of experience writers have—though 84% of those charging by the word are in their first year of business.

-It suggests that many agree with this freelance writer who anonymously said:
+It suggests that many agree with this content writer who anonymously said: